 Charleston, SC 29414

 Tel: (843) 571-1266

 Admission: Adults $29 / children 6-12 $15 / children 5 and under free

 Note: You must purchase admission and tour tickets onsite upon arrival.
 You may also purchase tickets for individual tours at a lower rate than the general admission price (see admission information)

 Historic Drayton Hall was built in 1738 by John Drayton on the property adjoining Magnolia Plantation.
 It is not only one of the oldest surviving plantations in the country, but also one of the finest examples of Georgian-Palladian architecture in the United States.

-This South Carolina plantation is now the property of the National Trust for Historic Preservation and contains beautiful hand-carved woodwork and plasterwork.
+This Charleston SC plantation is now the property of the National Trust for Historic Preservation and contains beautiful hand-carved woodwork and plasterwork.